-3.OA.2 Interpret whole-number quotients of whole numbers, e.g., interpret 56 ÷ 8 as the number of objects in each share when 56 objects are partitioned equally into 8 shares, or as a number of shares when 56 objects are partitioned into equal shares of 8 objects each.
+3.OA.A.2 Interpret a quotient of whole numbers as equal sharing, e.g., 56 ÷ 8 as the number in each share when 56 objects are split into 8 equal shares, or as the number of shares when 56 objects are split into equal shares of 8 objects each.

-3.OA.3 Use multiplication and division within 100 to solve word problems in situations involving equal groups, arrays, and measurement quantities, e.g., by using drawings and equations with a symbol for the unknown number to represent the problem.
+3.OA.A.3 Use multiplication and division within 100 to solve word problems involving equal groups, arrays, and measurements by using visual and symbolic representations, with a symbol for an unknown number.

-3.NF.2.a Represent a fraction 1/b on a number line diagram by defining the interval from 0 to 1 as the whole and partitioning it into b equal parts.
-Recognize that each part has size 1/b and that the endpoint of the part based at 0 locates the number 1/b on the number line.
+3.NF.A.2.a Represent a unit fraction 1/b on a number line diagram by defining the interval from 0 to 1 as the whole and partitioning it into b equal parts.
+Recognize that each part has size 1/b and that the fraction 1/b is located 1/b of a whole unit from 0 on the number line.

-3.NF.2.b Represent a fraction a/b on a number line diagram by marking off a lengths 1/b from 0.
+3.NF.A.2.b Represent a fraction a/b on a number line diagram by marking off a length 1/b from 0.
 Recognize that the resulting interval has size a/b and that its endpoint locates the number a/b on the number line.

-3.NF.3.d Compare two fractions with the same numerator or the same denominator by reasoning about their size.
-Recognize that comparisons are valid only when the two fractions refer to the same whole.
-Record the results of comparisons with the symbols >, = , or <, and justify the conclusions, e.g., by using a visual fraction model.
+3.NF.A.3.d Compare two fractions with the same numerator or the same denominator by reasoning about their size.
+Recognize the comparisons are valid only when the two fractions refer to the same whole.
+Record the results of the comparisons with the symbols >, = , and <, and justify the conclusion using visual representations and/or verbal reasoning.

-3.MD.3 Draw a scaled picture graph and a scaled bar graph to represent a data set with several categories.
+3.MD.B.3 Draw a scaled picture graph and scaled bar graph to represent a data set with several categories.
 Solve one- and two-step "how many more" and "how many less" problems using information presented in scaled bar graphs.

-3.MD.4 Generate measurement data by measuring lengths using rulers marked with halves and fourths of an inch.
-Show the data by making a line plot, where the horizontal scale is marked off in appropriate units — whole numbers, halves, or quarters.
+3.MD.B.4 Generate measurement data by measuring lengths of objects using rulers marked with halves and fourths of an inch.
+Record and show the data by making a line plot (dot plot), where the horizontal scale is marked off in appropriate units — whole numbers, halves, or fourths.

-3.MD.7.b Multiply side lengths to find areas of rectangles with whole-number side lengths in the context of solving real world and mathematical problems, and represent whole-number products as rectangular areas in mathematical reasoning.
+3.MD.C.7.b Multiply side lengths to find areas of rectangles with whole-number side lengths in the context of solving real-world and mathematical problems, and represent whole-number products as rectangular areas in mathematical reasoning.

-3.MD.7.c Use tiling to show in a concrete case that the area of a rectangle with whole-number side lengths a and b + c is the sum of a × b and a × c.
+3.MD.C.7.c Use tiling to show in a concrete case that the area of a rectangle with whole number side lengths a and b + c is the sum of a × b and a × c.
 Use area models to represent the distributive property in mathematical reasoning.

-3.MD.7.d Recognize area as additive.
-Find areas of rectilinear figures by decomposing them into non-overlapping rectangles and adding the areas of the non-overlapping parts, applying this technique to solve real world problems.
+3.MD.C.7.d Recognize area as additive.
+Find areas of rectilinear figures by decomposing them into non-overlapping rectangles and adding the areas of the non-overlapping parts, applying this technique to solve real-world problems.

-Geometric measurement: recognize perimeter as an attribute of plane figures and distinguish between linear and area measures.
+3.MD.D Geometric measurement: Recognize perimeter as an attribute of plane figures and distinguish between linear and area measures.

-3.MD.8 Solve real world and mathematical problems involving perimeters of polygons, including finding the perimeter given the side lengths, finding an unknown side length, and exhibiting rectangles with the same perimeter and different areas or with the same area and different perimeters.
+3.MD.D.8 Solve real-world and mathematical problems involving perimeters of polygons, including finding the perimeter given the side lengths, finding an unknown side length, and exhibiting rectangles with the same perimeter and different areas or with the same area and different perimeters.

-3.G.1 Understand that shapes in different categories (e.g., rhombuses, rectangles, and others) may share attributes (e.g., having four sides), and that the shared attributes can define a larger category (e.g., quadrilaterals).
-Recognize rhombuses, rectangles, and squares as examples of quadrilaterals, and draw examples of quadrilaterals that do not belong to any of these subcategories.
+3.G.A.1 Understand that shapes in different categories may share attributes, and that the shared attributes can define a larger category.
+Compare and classify shapes by their sides and angles.
+Recognize rhombi, rectangles, squares, and trapezoids as examples of quadrilaterals, and draw examples of quadrilaterals that do not belong to any of these subcategories.